mischa-ai/mischa-ai/README.md

 ### Stage 0

-- [x] Build simple robot prototypes to prove the idea of drawing robots (no real AI) , show at some events (done between 2015 and 2022).
+- [x] Build simple robot prototypes to prove the idea of drawing robots (no real AI) , show at some events (done around 2015).

 ### Stage 1 (current WIP)